 Assets generally change slowly.
-If we've done a good job of evaluating each player's skill during the pre-season, those ratings should still apply, barring any major change in circumstance.
+If we've evaluated each player's skill well during the preseason, those ratings should still apply, barring any significant change in circumstance.
 The broad skills groupings should also prevent overreaction to small sample sizes.

-So don't be taken in by early season performances that are markedly different from expectation.
-Players are inconsistent as a rule, and stats like batting average are virtually impossible to pin down in-season.
+So don't be taken in by early-season performances that are markedly different from expectations.
+Player stats are inherently inconsistent, and metrics like batting average are virtually impossible to pin down in-season.
 One exception: pitcher strikeouts do tend to stabilize early, so a marked shift in that rating might be something to pay attention to.

 BABS can validate early performance.
-When Trevor Story opened the 2016 season pounding homer after homer, it came as no surprise that his pre-season Asset rating was (P+).
+When rookie Trevor Story stormed out of the gate in 2016, pounding homer after homer, it came as no surprise that his preseason Asset rating was (P+).
 That rating served the important purpose of validating his early power outburst.

 Of course, the Assets don't tell the whole story.
-In Story's case, his (|-A2, e3) Liabilities showed that caution was still warranted.
-There was batting average downside and his lack of experience widened the error bar on our expectations.
+In Story's case, his (|-A, EX) Liabilities showed that caution was still warranted.
+There was batting average downside, and his lack of experience widened the error bar on our expectations.

 Those risk ratings are important.
-Performances that do vary from expectation will often be explained by a player's Liability ratings.
+A player's liability ratings often explain performances that vary from expectations.